PeoplePlusAI/sunva/README.md

 If you encounter any issues with the project, please create a new issue using the [issue template](.github/ISSUE_TEMPLATE.md).
 Provide as much detail as possible to help us understand and resolve the issue.

-## Pull Requests

-Explain your process for accepting pull requests:

 ## Volunteer & contribute